 To complete this course you must demonstrate competency in 2 units.

-This option requires you to study the material within the JP Handbook available online and apply this knowledge to the assessments.
-There is no training sessions involved with this option.
-You will be sent the materials via email once your booking is finalised.
+This option requires you to study the material within the JP Handbook and our online resources and apply this knowledge to the assessments.
+There are no training sessions involved with this option.
+You will be enrolled in the online portal once your enrolment is confirmed.

 Upgrade from CDec to JP